 - Supports growth, including new ventures and higher volumes

 4. Clean Up Your Data

-Only after you have reviewed all of your data, made the necessary changes and purged out anything that is old or unnecessary, should you allow the vendor to perform the migration.
+Only after you have reviewed all of your data, made the necessary changes and purged out anything that is old or unnecessary, should you perform the migration.

 5. Facilitate Hands-on ERP Training for Your Employees

 Change can be difficult, especially for longtime employees.
 That said, the most effective type of training is that which is completed before go live.

 While training employees, you should ensure every employee has access to a test system and is given test scenarios.
 This kills two birds with one stone – it identifies system issues while increasing employees’ familiarity with new business processes and system transactions.

 Once you’ve ensured interfaces, business processes, reports and transactions are working correctly, it’s time to get sign off to go live.
 With the go ahead, you can proceed with whichever rollout strategy you’ve chosen, whether it’s a big bang, phased or hybrid.